Welcome to the Good land, Cream City, The City of Festivals, Mil-town and Brew City. There is so much more to this thriving city than cheese and beer.

 How to get around:

 After much debate, Milwaukee finally has a streetcar.
-The sleek cable cars currently only have one route connecting the East Side to the Third Ward, but it’s quiet, clean and free until November 2019 (thanks to Potawatomi Hotel & Casino) See the route and schedule here.
+The Hop currently only has one route connecting the East Side to the Third Ward, but it’s quiet, clean and free until November 2019 (thanks to Potawatomi Hotel & Casino) See the route and schedule here.

 Milwaukee’s bike share program is named after our funny nickname for a drinking fountain.
 The comfy, sky blue bikes are quick and easy to check out and return at one of the many conveniently placed kiosks around town.
 Better yet, traveling on two wheels offers a distinct perspective of the city.